 What is the Miranda rifle?

 The Miranda is a 5.56mm rifle designed by Colombia’s state arms maker INDUMIL, with more than 85 percent local content.
-It is intended to replace over 400,000 Galil rifles, with serial production beginning in 2026, as part of a push toward domestic weapons production.
+It is meant to replace over 400,000 Galil rifles, with serial production beginning in 2026, as part of a push toward domestic weapons production.

 Why does Colombia spend so much on defense?